 - c.
-The CFR waivers must be valid for the following times as a minimum, additional time is requested if available to provide maximum flexibility for possible maintenance problems or weather conditions: - (1) Advance Pilot arrival: 15 minutes prior to, and 45 minutes after the Advance Pilot's scheduled arrival time - (2) Thunderbirds 1-7's arrival practice (primary): 10 minutes prior to, and 80 minutes after the scheduled arrival time (total of 90 minute period). - (3) Thunderbirds morning diamond practice: We will require a 60 minute block of time in the morning following the Thunderbird arrival for the diamond practice (usually Friday morning).
+The CFR waivers must be valid for the following times as a minimum, additional time is requested if available to provide maximum flexibility for possible maintenance problems or weather conditions: - (1) Advance Pilot arrival: 10 minutes prior to, and 80 minutes after the Advance Pilot's scheduled arrival time (total of 90-minute period) - (2) Thunderbirds 1-7's arrival practice (primary): 10 minutes prior to, and 80 minutes after the scheduled arrival time (total of 90-minute period). - (3) Thunderbirds morning diamond practice: We will require a 60-minute block of time in the morning following the Thunderbird arrival for the diamond practice (usually Friday morning).
 This is a full aerobatic practice and must be planned for when coordinating your waiver and TFR times.
-Work with the Thunderbirds Air Show Events Coordinator for the required times. - (4) Practices/Demonstrations: 15 minutes prior to scheduled takeoff and extend for 90 minutes minimum (total period of 1+30).
+Work with the Thunderbirds Air Show Events Coordinator for the required times. - (4) Practices/Demonstrations: 20 minutes prior to scheduled takeoff and extend for 90 minutes minimum (total period of 1+50)